 Donnie Azoff basically seems to be the worst of the worst among their group of men who decide to try about everything they can with the money they have.
 The story of Donnie is mainly being as disgusting as possible without a bit of shame in it.
 Whether it is using prostitutes, taking loads of drugs, or eating the fish of a poor guy of a guy who wasn't focused enough, he does it without blinking an eye, well unless of course the drugs make it hard to keep one's eye open.
 Hill again does well enough in these scenes as he does throw himself into them with a great energy, and properly conveys just how much joy Donnie gets from his own antics.
 Hill's portrayal of these antics though are just not ever nearly as memorable as Leonard DiCaprio's portrayal, although the reason for that is for another time.

 There are a few questions that need to be answered in regard to this performance.
 Does it make it less egregious that Jonah Hill has more Oscar nominations than Toshiro Mifune, Donald Sutherland, Richard Attenborough (in acting), Guy Pearce, Ewan McGregor, and Brendan Gleeson combined?
 The answer is no. Is he the best supporting actor in the film?
 No once again, certainly not over Matthew McConaughey's brilliant almost one scene wonder or Jean Dujardin or Kyle Chandler.
 Is he consistently overshadowed by Leonardo DiCaprio's performance and Martin Scorsese's direction?
 The answer is yes.
 Could someone else have been better in the role?
 Yes.
-Is it a decent performance with some good enough moments?
+Is it a more than decent performance with good enough moments?
 I would say yes to that too.